-Director: Joseph C. Paradi

-Associate Director: Yuri Lawryshyn Website: www.cmte.utoronto.ca
+Executive Director: Joseph C. Paradi Associate Director: Yuri Lawryshyn Website: www.cmte.utoronto.ca

-Interdisciplinary and collaborative in nature, the Centre for Management of Technology and Entrepreneurship's researchers work to measure and improve service industries with a focus on the financial service industry.
+Interdisciplinary and collaborative in nature, the Centre for Management of Technology and Entrepreneurship's researchers work to measure operations and future developments to improve service industries' performance with a focus on the financial service industry.
 To meet global competition, this industry needs to conduct research into improvements in productivity, efficiency and effectiveness while developing new technology for the future.
-The way that technological change in the environment, jobs, education, global competitiveness and society will be best served in the future is through entrepreneurship and innovation.
-Investment strategies and evaluations are another branch of this work.
+The way that technological change in the environment, jobs, education, global competitiveness and society will be best served in the future is through entrepreneurship and innovation, the latter crucial for Canada and its financial services industry.
+Investment strategies, risk and real options valuation are another branch of this work.

-The Faculty of Applied Science and Engineering has pioneered the institution of a teaching program for students who want to start businesses and create wealth and employment for Canadians-there are eight such courses now.
+The Faculty of Applied Science and Engineering has pioneered the institution of a teaching program for students who want to start businesses and create wealth and employment for Canadians-there are nine such courses now.
 The Centre operates research programs in management of technology, innovation, productivity improvements and financial engineering.
-Founded in 1991, this initiative can now stake claim to over 250 completed projects at all levels of complexity and intellectual challenge (BASc, MEng, MASc and PhD).
+Founded in 1991, this initiative can now stake claim to over 260 completed projects at all levels of complexity and intellectual challenge (BASc, MEng, MASc and PhD).
 The entrepreneurial development of students-both at undergraduate and graduate levels-is a priority.

-All of the Centre's research projects involve industrial sponsors; the work has a significant practical component and could, and often does, lead to direct benefits to industry and Canadians.
+Almost all of the Centre's research projects involve industrial sponsors; the work has a significant practical component and could, and often does, lead to direct benefits to industry and Canadians.
 The Centre also carries out mathematical modelling and financial engineering research.